Nuno Camarneiro

-Nuno Camarneiro (born August 17, 1977), is a Portuguese novelist born in Figueira da Foz, Portugal.
+Nuno Camarneiro (born 17 August 1977) is a Portuguese novelist.

 Biography

 Nuno Camarneiro was born in Figueira da Foz, Portugal, in 1977.
 He holds a degree in Physics Engineering by the University of Coimbra, worked at CERN and got his Ph.D. by the University of Florence.
-He teaches at the Portucalense University at Oporto.
+He teaches at the Portucalense University at Porto.
 In 2011 he published his first novel "No Meu Peito Não Cabem Pássaros" and, in 2013, "Debaixo de Algum Céu", which won the Prémio Leya.